csci430-os/vscode-remote-devcontainer/README.md

     - Check `Use the WSL 2 based engine` and verify your distribution is enabled under `Resources > WSL Integration`.

+    **NOTE**: In some cases on Windows, you will get a message that "WSL 2 installation is incomplete" and your Docker will not be able to start yet.
+Click on the link given in that error message, and follow the 6 steps to get WSL 2 installed.
+Then you should be able to (re)start Docker Desktop successfully with it using WSL 2.

 - **Linux:** Follow the official install instructions for [Docker CE](https://hub.docker.com/search?offering=community&operating_system=linux&platform=&q=&type=edition) for your distribution.